A Game of Thrones (board game)

-A Game of Thrones is a strategy board game created by Christian T. Petersen and published by Fantasy Flight Games in 2003.
+A Game of Thrones: The Board Game is a strategy board game created by Christian T. Petersen and published by Fantasy Flight Games in 2003.
 The game is based on the A Song of Ice and Fire series of high fantasy novels by George R. R. Martin.
 It was followed in 2004 by the expansion A Clash of Kings, and in 2006 by the expansion A Storm of Swords.

 A Game of Thrones allows players to take on the roles of several of the Great Houses of Westeros vying for control of the Seven Kingdoms, including House Stark, House Lannister, House Baratheon, House Greyjoy, House Tyrell, and as of the expansion A Clash of Kings, House Martell.
 Players maneuver armies to secure support in the various regions that comprise the Seven Kingdoms, with the goal of capturing enough support to claim the Iron Throne.
 The basic gameplay mechanics are reminiscent of Diplomacy, especially in the order-giving process, though A Game of Thrones is significantly more complicated overall.
 Upon its release, the game received positive reviews, and was nominated for several awards.